stratis-forge/installation-and-dependencies/README.md

 Step1: Install Miniconda following the instructions at https://docs.conda.io/en/latest/miniconda.html

-Step 2: Download requirements file for your OS from https://github.com/stratis-forge/installation-and-dependencies.
-Note that the requirements file can be extended as needed by the user to use additional packages.

-Step 3: Build conda environment
-Download the requirements file from https://github.com/stratis-forge/installation-and-dependencies/blob/main/requirements_windows.yml.
+Step 2: Download the requirements file from https://github.com/stratis-forge/installation-and-dependencies/blob/main/requirements_windows.yml.
 ```
 cd C:/software/stratis-forge
 git clone https://github.com/stratis-forge/installation-and-dependencies.git
 ```
+Note that the requirements file can be extended as needed by the user to use additional packages.
+An updated requirements file along with the analysis workflow can then be pushed back to stratis-forge via a pull request.

+Step 3: Build conda environment
 Then issue the following command from Miniconda prompt to create the environment.
 Note that it is assumed that Miniconda in installed under C:/Users/username/Miniconda3.
 Please use the correct location of Miniconda.
 ```
 conda env create -f C:/software/stratis-forge/installation-and-dependencies/requirements_windows.txt \